healthdisparities/fulbright-symposium-2021/README.md

 ## About the data

 The raw data required for running the notebooks is present in the `data/` folder.
-Hwever, keeping the space constrains in mind, only the raw VCF files are shared.
+However, keeping the space constrains in mind, only the raw VCF files are shared.
 You will have to create the associated PED/BED files for processing manually.
 However, if you need any specific files, please reach out to us on email.